Reading Time: 7 minutes

 What are Level 1 Public Chargers?

+How long does it take to charge an electric car, how long does it take to charge an electric car at a charging station?
 A Level 1 charger is the standard, slowest way to charge your EV.
 How long does it take to charge an electric car at a gas station?
 If they only offer a Level 1, 120 V, wall outlet, you could be in for the long haul.
 A fully electric car can take more than 40 hours to recharge completely.

 What are Level 2 Public Chargers?